laravel/docs/broadcasting.md

         key: 'your-pusher-channels-key'
     });

-When creating an Echo instance that uses the `pusher` connector, you may also specify a `cluster` as well as whether the connection should be encrypted:
+When creating an Echo instance that uses the `pusher` connector, you may also specify a `cluster` as well as whether the connection must be made over TLS (by default, when `forceTLS` is `false`, a non-TLS connection will be made if the page was loaded over HTTP, or as a fallback if a TLS connection fails):

     window.Echo = new Echo({
         broadcaster: 'pusher',
         key: 'your-pusher-channels-key',
         cluster: 'eu',
-        encrypted: true
+        forceTLS: true
     });

 #### Using An Existing Client Instance